leuraph/experiments/edge_based_variational_adaptivity/general_stiffness_matrix/readme.md

 ## Problem 04
 Reference value for the energy norm squared of the solution to problem 4.
+The initial mesh was chosen to be aligned with the subdomains on which the diffusion matrix is constant.

 ### Direct Solver
 1. uniformly refine all elements using NVB,